sauce-archives/help/docs/tools/automation/appium.md

     /* We disable the driver after EACH test has been executed. */
     @After
     public void tearDown(){
-//        driver.quit();
+        driver.quit();
     }

-    /* A simple addition, it expects the correct result to appear in the result field. */
     @Test
     public void twoPlusTwoOperation() {
+        /* Your test. */
     }

 }

-ADD REPOSITORY
+If you are not completely sure how to write Appium tests, you might be interested in our [Appium tutorials](https://help.testobject.com/docs/guides/appium-ser/).

 <h4>Java Test Setup with Continuous Integration</h4>